spm/spm-docs/docs/tutorials/beginners/MEEG/source.md

 Highlight "what conditions to include" and select "All".
 Next highlight inversion parameters, choose "custom" and set the inversion type to "MSP (GS)".
 This is one of several fitting algorithms for optimising the MSP approach: Greedy Search (GS).
 Then enter the time window of interest as `[-100 800]` and set the frequency window of interest to `[0 256]`.
 Select "yes" for the "PST Hanning window".
 Keep all remaining parameters at their defaults, including the Modalities as "All" (which will simultaneously invert, or "fuse", the data from MEG and EEG).

+> ***Tip** You can also try inverting MEG and EEG separately by selecting only one modality at a time and compare the results of the MEG, EEG and MEG+EEG.*

 The second type of inversion we will examine corresponds to a L2-minimum norm (MNM), i.e., fitting the data while minimising the total energy of the sources.
 In SPM, this is called "IID" because it corresponds to assuming that the prior probability of each source being active is independent and identically distributed (i.e., an identity matrix for the prior covariance).
 Go back to the batch editor, add another "M/EEG → Source reconstruction → Source Inversion" module, and select the input files as before as the output of the previous inversion module but set the inversion index to `2`, so that the new inversion can be added to the MSP solution.
 Set the inversion parameters to "custom", but the inversion type to be "IID".
 The remaining parameters should be made to match the MSP (GS) inversion above.

 > **Tip** You can slightly speed things up by right-clicking on the `Source Inversion` module in the module list on the left, selecting `Replicate module`, and then just changing the inversion type and index.